 10. This defines the file permissions for the given user.
 To overcome the ‘Access Denied Error’ situation, you should click on ‘Apply’ followed by ‘Ok’ to make changes to file access permissions.

 11. After you click to make the file access permissions, Windows Security dialog appears, which further confirms the changes made to file security and permission settings.
 Click ‘Ok’ and then move from the ‘Advanced Security Settings’ and file Properties dialog.

-12. The last steps include opening the file Properties dialog, heading over to the security tab and clicking on ‘Edit’.
+12. The last steps include opening the File Properties dialog, heading over to the security tab, and clicking on ‘Edit’.
 Now, it allows you to change the file access permissions for the ones who belong to the ‘Administrators’ group.
-You can now select the user from the list, and under the Allow filed, check ‘Full control’ checkbox to gain full file access permissions.
+You can now select the user from the list, and under the Allow filed, check the ‘Full control’ checkbox to gain full file access permissions.

 13. A dialog box would pop-up on the screen confirming the action.
 Click on ‘Yes’ and gain full file access control for the given file.

 As we see from the above steps, getting a solution to the ‘Access Denied Error’ situation is not possible.
 After you have retained the ownership of the file, you can make changes according to your needs to the file.